rafaelcoelho1409/YouTubeContentSearch/README.md

 > docker compose build
 B.9) Apply Kubernetes manifest to run all services on Minikube through Kubernetes:
 > kubectl apply -f k8s-manifest-minikube.yml
-B.10) You can monitor the Kubernetes Pods deployment and services running with Minikube Dashboard:
+B.10) You can monitor the Kubernetes Pods deployment and services running with Minikube Dashboard (open another terminal to run this command):
 > minikube dashboard
 B.11) Before accessing all the deployed services, you must get your local Minikube IP:
 > minikube ip